Rawblocky/geoguessr-controller-support/README.md

 - "Face North" button only works if you have either "Classic" or "Classic & Modern" compass enabled
 - You are currently unable to pan the map during the results screen
+- iOS Safari: Gamepad will sometimes not work until you refresh a couple of times

 # Troubleshooting